14th Engineer Battalion: Cold War

 The 14th Combat Engineer Battalion returned to the United States in August 1971.
-The Battalion's new home became Fort Ord, California, where the Battalion integrated both the mission and personnel of the 613th Engineer Battalion.
-On 3 February 1989, the 761st Chemical Company was assigned to the Battalion, and deployed to Saudi Arabia the following year in support of Operations Desert Shield and Desert Storm, returning in April 1991.
-As a result of the U.S. Army's drawdown of the nineties and the closure of Fort Ord, the Battalion moved to Fort Lewis (now Joint Base Lewis-McChord), Washington in the summer of 1993.
+The battalion's new home became Fort Ord, California, where the battalion integrated both the mission and personnel of the 613th Engineer Battalion.
+On 3 February 1989, the 761st Chemical Company was assigned to the battalion, and deployed to Saudi Arabia the following year in support of Operations Desert Shield and Desert Storm, returning in April 1991.
+As a result of the U.S. Army's drawdown of the nineties and the closure of Fort Ord, the battalion moved to Fort Lewis in the summer of 1993.
 The 761st Chemical Company inactivated as a result of the drawdown.

-In April 1999, Bravo Company was redesignated as a National Guard Unit still attached to the Battalion, and on 16 July 1999, the 11th Chemical Company (reassigned from the closure of Fort McClellan) was assigned to the Battalion.
+In April 1999, Bravo Company was redesignated as a National Guard Unit still attached to the battalion, and on 16 July 1999, the 11th Chemical Company (reassigned from the closure of Fort McClellan) was assigned to the battalion.
 The 11th Chemical Co. relocated to Fort Lewis in November–December 1998 and in September 2004, was inactivated and removed from the 14th CBT EN BN order of battle.